IBM-Cloud/terraform-provider-ibm/website/docs/r/schematics_job.html.markdown

 				* `group_by` - (Optional, String) Display name of the group this variable belongs to.
 				* `source` - (Optional, String) Source of this meta-data.
 			* `link` - (Optional, String) Reference link to the variable value By default the expression will point to self.value.
 		* `settings` - (Optional, List) Environment variables used by all the templates in the Workspace.
+MaxItems: 1.
 		Nested scheme for **settings**:
 			* `name` - (Optional, String) Name of the variable.
 			* `value` - (Optional, String) Value for the variable or reference to the value.